Palouse to Cascades Trail Coalition

 Malden to Rosalia 9 miles

 Malden is a wonderful community that was almost completely destroyed by the Babb Fire in 2020.
-State Parks is building a trailhead at Malden, repairing bridges and improving the surface.
+State Parks has built a new trailhead at Malden, repairing bridges and improving the surface.
 There are no services in Malden.
 There is camping at the City Park which is up the hill from the Malden trailhead.

 Rosalia to Tekoa 20.2 miles